SEO vs PPC vs Google Ads vs SEM – Which is Your Better Option?

-One of the very common questions asked when a company wants to start advertising online would be: should you go for SEO or PPC?
+Today we will discuss one of the very common questions asked when a company wants to start advertising online would be: should you go for search engine optimisation (SEO) or pay per click (PPC)?
 Should you do both, or just one?

 There are several factors that come into play before you can decide which one to go for.
 But first, you have to know what exactly is SEO and Pay Per Click (PPC).